How to use AI for data analysis in HubSpot: A practical guide

 Step 1: Figure out what you want to know

 The quality of any AI analysis really boils down to the quality of your questions.
-If you ask vague questions, you’re going to get vague answers.
+If you ask clear, directed questions, you're going to get the most useful answers.
 So before you click a single button, decide exactly what you’re trying to learn.

 Here are a few examples to get your gears turning: